tomleb/kube-mod-cmp/README.md

 - 🤖 Dynamically adjust renovate config to prevent PRs updating dependencies to unsupported versions
 - 🚀 Github Action to easily enforce in your CI
+- 🔨 Auto-fix differences with the `--fix` flag

 ## Github Action